SABMiller: Beverages

-Before the acquisition by Anheuser-Busch InBev on 10 October 2016, the SABMiller brands included some classified by the company as "global beers", which are the flagships of SAB Miller: Foster's made in Australia, Pilsner Urquell from the Czech Republic, Tyskie made in Poland and Miller Genuine Draft.
+Before the acquisition by AB InBev on 10 October 2016, the SABMiller brands included some classified by the company as "global beers", which are the flagships of SAB Miller: Foster's made in Australia, Pilsner Urquell from the Czech Republic, Tyskie made in Poland and Miller Genuine Draft.

 All of the Miller brands were sold to Molson Coors on 11 October 2016.
 Pilsner Urquell and Tyskie are among the brands being sold to Asahi Breweries.

 SAB Miller also owned over 150 market-leading local brands.
 The company was one of the world's largest Coca-Cola bottlers and had carbonated soft-drink bottling operations in 14 markets.
 These were subsequently owned by the new Anheuser-Busch InBev SA/NV entity which is also a PepsiCo bottler.
 In December 2016, Coca-Cola Co. bought the Coca-Cola operations in Africa and in two Central American countries.
 The deal requires regulatory approval and should close by the end of 2017.

 Corporate social responsibility

 Environment

 SABMiller runs a number of sustainable development initiatives across its companies and in the countries in which it operates.
-They use new lightweight bottles that use 30 percent less glass.
+They use new lightweight bottles that use 30 per cent less glass.
 The lightweight bottles are designed to not only reduce the amount of waste materials but also cut down on energy used in production and distribution reducing the company's carbon emissions.
 SABMiller submits to a number of third party annual reports that review the company's environmental record.
 The corporation provides links to such reports on their own website.

 Like many multinationals, SABMiller has attracted close scrutiny for its adherence to the corporate social responsibilities it espouses.
 One major study, undertaken by BioMed Central and published in 2013, examined the global CSR of three of the biggest manufacturers of alcohol - Pernod Ricard, SABMiller and AB InBev - and concluded it amounted to 'the illusion of righteousness'.